-A Prout Globe study
+A Prout Globe survey

 As is well known, Prout places limits on the individual accumulation of physical wealth.
 It leaves it to the collective to decide on those limits.
 The private sector is distinctly regulated under Prout.
 We should note that such private sector limitations do not refer to psychic and spiritual types of wealth but to physical, material wealth …